 These lists will be updated regularly and published in the Official Journal of the European Union where they are included as annexes A and B to the Commission Regulation.
 Before taking any action based on the information in these lists, all users should ensure they have the latest version.

-The civil aviation authorities of Member States of the European Community are only able to inspect aircraft of airlines that operate flights to and from Community airports; and in view of the random nature of such inspections, it is not possible to check all aircraft that land at each Community airport.
+The civil aviation authorities of Member States of the European Union are only able to inspect aircraft of airlines that operate flights to and from Union airports; and in view of the random nature of such inspections, it is not possible to check all aircraft that land at each Union airport.
 The fact that an airline is not included in the Community list does not, therefore, automatically mean that it meets the applicable safety standards.

 Where an airline which is currently included in the Community list deems itself to be in conformity with the necessary technical elements and requirements prescribed by the applicable international safety standards, it may request the Commission to commence the procedure for its removal from the list.